(back to Article index)

 Sanguisorbas come in a variety of heights with the tallest topping out at about 5-6ft / 1.5-2m.
 My favourites at the moment are Arnhem and Pink Elephant.
 Arnhem goes particularly well with the spend flower heads of Giant Spanish Oats (Stipa gigantea).
 Pink Elephant is just amazing anywhere in the garden.
 Beware there are a lot of inferior plants circulating under the name pink elephant.

-Many of these plants don’t really require staking but usually a few canes and cordon of green twine is amble.
+Many of these plants don’t really require staking but usually a few canes and cordon of green twine is ample.
 I also use metal supports as these are long lasting.
 I am also lucky enough to have a good supply of hazel rods to use as supported as well.
 These look natural and “disappear” from view as the plants grow.

 I think it's time all gardens got a bit more high and mighty!